Four earthquakes rattle Texas in less than 24 hours, geologists say

 The next temblor — a magnitude 3.8 — came around 2:15 a.m.
 Tuesday, also near Snyder, the USGS says.

-The third followed around 3:20 a.m. nearly 250 miles away in Alvarado — just southwest of Dallas — and measured a magnitude 3.2, the USGS says.
-Light to moderate shaking was reported with the temblor.
+The third followed around 3:20 a.m. nearly 250 miles away in Lillian — just south of Fort Worth — and measured a magnitude 3.2, the USGS says.
+Light to moderate shaking was reported.

 The final quake — a magnitude 2.5 — was the third to shake near Snyder and hit around 5:20 a.m.
 Tuesday, the USGS says.